zhyee/deflatejoin/README.md

 which benefits from cgo and zlib.
 It's a golang port(wrapper) of Mark Adler's [gzjoin.c](https://github.com/madler/zlib/blob/develop/examples/gzjoin.c).
-Compared to decompressing all files and then compressing them again by using go builtin gzip package, it only decompresses all files once and with no any compressions.
+Compared to decompressing all files and then Immediately compressing them again by using go builtin gzip package, it only decompresses all files once and with no any compressions.

 ## Prerequisites